btigi/iixando/iiXando/Readme-Xando.txt

 +) Section 6.
 Contact Details
 =============================
-iiXando was created by igi / bt_igi (Marc Wrench)
+iiXando was created by igi
-eMail: igi@mcwrench.com
-Forum: www.mcwrench.com/forums